'Halloween Is on' in NJ as Trick-or-Treating Guidance Is Revealed

 The Halloween rules being released Monday will cover events planned for schools, municipalities, businesses and residents.

-Among the suggestions are that everyone who trick-or-treats wears a proper mask covering the nose and mouth, that they only go out with their family group and that they stay close to home, Health Commissioner Judith Persichilli.
+Among the suggestions are that everyone who trick-or-treats wears a proper mask covering the nose and mouth -- not a traditional Halloween mask -- that they only go out with their family group and that they stay close to home, Health Commissioner Judith Persichilli.

 There should be not communal candy bowls and candy should be individually wrapped in grab-and-go style, officials said.
 They don't recommend handing out the candy, rather leave it out in a place where the trick-or-treaters can grab.